bikeshedders/xchacha-rfc/xchacha.md

 2. Q(i) is a public computation of uniform random strings from uniform random strings.

+Thus, HSalsa20 uses the same indices as the public inputs (constant + nonce) for its final output.

 The reliance on public computation for the security proof makes sense, and can be applied to ChaCha with a slight tweak.